Bearded Dragon Eyes Turning Yellow: What To Do?

 Give them proper basking spots and UVB lights.
 Natural sunlight is also beneficial.
 Creating a safe environment will decrease the chance of eye issues from poor conditions.

-If the yellowing continues or gets worse even after improving the habitat, or if there’s discharge, swelling, or behavioral changes, take action and go to the vet.
+If the yellowing continues or gets worse even after improving the habitat, or if there are discharge, swelling, or behavioral changes, take action and go to the vet.

 Examining the diet